aws-amplify/amplify-backend/packages/model-generator/API.md

 };

 // @public (undocumented)
-export type TargetLanguage = 'typescript';
+export type TargetLanguage = StatementsTarget;

 // (No @packageDocumentation comment for this package)